-UBS Bank (Canada) may use and/or disclose your personal information only in relation to the Identified Purposes.
+We may use and/or disclose your personal information only in relation to the Identified Purposes.
 Disclosure without consent may be made when required by law (see “Consent”).

 If you have any questions about the collection and use of this information, you may contact the securities regulatory authority or, where applicable, the regulator in the jurisdiction where you reside.
-In Ontario, the public official contact regarding the indirect collection of information is the Administrative Assistant to the Director of Corporate Finance who is available by phone at 416.593.8086 or by mail at Ontario Securities Commission, Suite 1903, P.O.
-Box 5520, 20 Queen Street West, Toronto, Ontario M5H 3S8.
+In Ontario, the public official contact regarding the indirect collection of information is the Administrative Assistant to the Director of Corporate Finance who is available by phone at (416) 593-8086 or by mail at Ontario Securities Commission, Suite 1903, Box 5520, 20 Queen Street West, Toronto, Ontario M5H 3S8.

-All requests for access to your personal information under this Client Privacy Code should be directed to the Managing Director, Legal, Risk & Compliance (See "Challenging Compliance" below).
+All requests for access to your personal information under this Client Privacy Code should be directed in writing to the Chief Privacy Officer, UBS Bank (Canada), 154 University Avenue, Suite 800, Toronto, Ontario M5H 3Z4 (telephone: 416-343-1800; facsimile: 416-345-1900).

 There may be circumstances where we are unable to provide the requested access.
 Those circumstances include if the cost of providing access would be prohibitive, the information contains references to other individuals, disclosure is prohibited for legal, security or commercial proprietary reasons, and/or the information is subject to solicitor client or litigation privilege.